artur-kink/sam4s-gameconsole/README.md

-sam4s-vga
+sam4s-gameconsole
 =========

-VGA display for Atmel SAM4S MCUs.
+Game console for Atmel SAM4S MCUs.

+VGA used for video output.

 Developed on SAM4S Explained Pro